Barbara Bestor and Jennifer Siegal: Two Quintessentially Californian Architects

 The Take Home is a line of three-bedroom courtyard homes in a Desert Hot Springs development, adjacent to a 1947 John Lautner hotel.

-The ECO LAB, an 8-foot-by-35-foot trailer, travels throughout Los Angeles County to inform K-12 school-aged children about the importance of saving and
+The ECO LAB, an 8-foot-by-35-foot trailer, travels throughout Los Angeles County to inform K-12 school-aged children about the importance of saving andprotecting the planet.

 A dynamic ice cream bar/film screening environment is deployed to serve all Haagen-Dazs film, fashion, and music events.

-OMD’s Prefab ShowHouse showcases ideas of prefabrication, flexibility, portability, and compact spaciousness in a steel frame structure measuring 12 feet by 60
+OMD’s Prefab ShowHouse showcases ideas of prefabrication, flexibility, portability, and compact spaciousness in a steel frame structure measuring 12 feet by 60feet,

 More Mobile: Portable Architecture Today was published in 2008 and highlights freewheeling alternative solutions to permanent structures.